k-capehart/go-salesforce/README.md

 ### UpsertComposite

-`func (sf *Salesforce) UpsertComposite(sObjectName string, externalIdFieldName string, records any, batchSize int, allOrNone bool) error`
+`func (sf *Salesforce) UpsertComposite(sObjectName string, externalIdFieldName string, records any, batchSize int, allOrNone bool) (SalesforceResults, error)`

 Updates (or inserts) a list of salesforce records using the given ExternalId in a single request